devansedmak/cybersecurity/home.md

 ![The Markdown Mark](images/markdown-red.png)
 _Figure 1: The Markdown Mark_

-Some of the key benefits are:

-1. Markdown is simple to learn, with minimal extra characters, so it's also quicker to write content.
-2. Less chance of errors when writing in markdown.
-3. Produces valid XHTML output.
-4. Keeps the content and the visual display separate, so you cannot mess up the look of your site.
-5. Write in any text editor or Markdown application you like.
-6. Markdown is a joy to use!

-John Gruber, the author of Markdown, puts it like this:

 > The overriding design goal for Markdown’s formatting syntax is to make it as readable as possible.
 The idea is that a Markdown-formatted document should be publishable as-is, as plain text, without looking like it’s been marked up with tags or formatting instructions.
 While Markdown’s syntax has been influenced by several existing text-to-HTML filters, the single biggest source of inspiration for Markdown’s syntax is the format of plain text email.
 > -- <cite>John Gruber</cite>

-Without further delay, let us go over the main elements of Markdown and what the resulting HTML looks like:

 # Reconnaissance

-Headings from `h1` through `h6` are constructed with a `#` for each level:

-Renders to:

 <h1> h1 Heading </h1>
 <h2>  h2 Heading </h2>